Commission Adds New Names to Its “Covered List” of Services and Equipment That Pose an Unacceptable Risk to US National Security and Its People

 Remember, if your company obtains any equipment or services on or after Saturday, November 19, 2022, from any of the newly designated entities on the Covered List, the new designations might affect your business in several ways.
 For example, the FCC prohibits using federal subsidies (USF, ACAM, etc.) to purchase, rent, or obtain any covered communications equipment or services published on the list.
 Another potential impact concerns the FCC’s annual Supply Chain reporting and certification filing.
 Companies using banned equipment or services must include this information with their annual certification.
 Finally, should Congress appropriate additional funding, equipment provided by these designated companies may be eligible for removal, replacement, and disposal under the FCC’s “rip and replace” program.

 Restrictions apply to all subsidiaries and affiliates of these newly listed entities.
-If you want to learn more or would like help navigating the Covered List and the FCC’s requirements, please contact JSI’s Supply Chain experts, Policy Director Guy Benson or Manager Jon Sessums.
+If you want to learn more or would like help navigating the Covered List and the FCC’s requirements, please contact JSI’s Supply Chain expert Manager Jon Sessums.